Relevance of Israel: the People

 Abram fell facedown, and God said to him, “As for me, this is my covenant with you: You will be the father of many nations.
 No longer will you be called Abram; your name will be Abraham, for I have made you a father of many nations.
 I will make you very fruitful; I will make nations of you, and kings will come from you.
 I will establish my covenant as an everlasting covenant between me and you and your descendants after you for the generations to come, to be your God and the God of your descendants after you.
-The whole land of Canaan, where you are now an alien, I will give as an everlasting possession to you and your descendants after you; and I will be their God.”
+The whole land of Canaan, where you now reside as a foreigner, I will give as an everlasting possession to you and your descendants after you; and I will be their God.”

 This covenant has never been revoked and never will be — “I will establish my covenant as an everlasting covenant” — because “everlasting” never ends.
 One of God’s qualities is omniscience; he exists in timelessness, so he knows everything — past, present and future.
 So when God made this covenant, he knew some of Abraham’s descendants would break the covenant and not serve him.
 He knew the nation of Israel — the Jews, Abraham’s descendants — would collectively reject Jesus as Messiah.
-Yet he chose to make this an everlasting and virtually unconditional covenant.
+Yet he chose to make this an everlasting and almost unconditional covenant.
 Is this covenant still relevant today?
 Definitely!
 There’s is no scriptural record of God revoking it.

-“In my faithfulness I will reward them
+“In my faithfulness I will reward my people

 and make an everlasting covenant with them.